GeotrekCE/Geotrek-admin/tools/benchmarking/README.md

     `Scenario`: path to the Cypress spec file containing the scenario that was run

-    `Backend cache`: whether or not the backend cache was kept before running the scenario
+    `pgr network topology`: whether or not the pgRouting network topology was kept before running the scenario

     `Number of runs`: how many times the scenario was run before averaging the time measurements